hashgraph/hedera-improvement-proposal/HIP/hip-1.md

 ### HIP Editors

-HIP editors (or “editors”) are individuals responsible for the administrative and editorial aspects of the HIP workflow, such as assigning HIP numbers and merging pull requests once a HIP is properly formatted.
+HIP editors are individuals responsible for the administrative and editorial aspects of the HIP workflow, such as assigning HIP numbers and merging pull requests once a HIP is properly formatted.

 ### Start With an Idea